kimoppalfens/kimoppalfens.github.io/_posts/2017-04-05-Setting up an SCCM Labo using Powershell Direct - Part 4.md

 The Pre-requisites for the script to run successfully :

 1. All the source-files that are referenced in the Powershell Direct Scripts (see previous posts)
+2. Drivers for the machine you are deploying

 As detailed in Part 1, we are running these labs on Intel NUC's 6th gen so obviously we have to provide the correct drivers for server 2016 (the main OS that runs the lab)